nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 {% include note.html content="Starting from release 2.0.0-beta, all list items and their sub-lists are considered &quot;general changes&quot; unless otherwise stated. " %}

+## 2.1.2-beta ##
+ - Renamed metadata 'Record Class' to 'Record Category'
+ - Updated guidance on request headers for the retrieval read interaction

 ## 2.1.1-beta ##
  - Updated guidance on usage of SNOMED CT concepts in FHIR value sets
  - API interaction examples updated